 - A. Support public health expenditures.
-Fund COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health, safety, human services and other related staff - B. Address negative economic impacts.
-Respond to economic harms to workers, households, small businesses, impacted industries and the public sector. - C. Provide premium pay for essential workers.
+Fund COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health, safety, human services and other related staff B. Address negative economic impacts.
+Respond to economic - harms to workers, households, small businesses, impacted - and using a set of the public sector.
+Provide premium pay for essential workers.
 Offer additional support to those who have borne and will bear the greatest health risks because of their service in critical infrastructure sectors - D. Investment in water and sewer infrastructure.
-Make necessary investments to improve access to clean drinking water and invest in wastewater and stormwater infrastructure.
-Investment in broadband infrastructure.
-Make necessary - E. Investment in broadband infrastructure.
+Make necessary investments to improve access to clean drinking water and invest in wastewater and stormwater infrastructure - E. Investment in broadband infrastructure.
 Make necessary investments to provide unserved or underserved locations with new or expanded broadband service